Shreyasramakrishna90/CS-6381-01-Final-Project/README.md

 d) Data Analytics: Performing query/ anomaly detection on the data to provide some data related feedback to the user.

-e) Computing Paradigm: The main focus of this work is to focus of different computing paradigms of cloud/edge/Fog.
+e) Computing Paradigm: The main focus of this work is to focus on different computing paradigms of cloud/edge/Fog.

 ***Architecture Challenges***